prmr/DesignBook/exercises/e-chapter9.md

 Turn class `Movie` into a Flyweight class with lazily-instantiated flyweights where the flyweight store is a `Map<String, Movie>` and the key is the title (assumed to be unique for this exercise).
 Use `Map.computeIfAbsent` with a lambda expression in the implementation of your flyweight object accessor method.

+## Exercise 8

+Write a stream-based expression that prints the running time of all movies in the database in the format: ``HH:mm` (hours, minutes).
+Except for the terminal operation, use only mapping operations and method references.
+You can define helper methods as necessary.

+## Exercise 9

+Write a stream-based expression that evaluates to a list that contains the three longest movies from before the year 2000, in reverse alphabetical order of title.

+## Exercise 10

+Use a IntStream-based expression to compute the minimum, maximum, average, and sum of a sequence of one million integers.
+Do the same with `double` numbers.

+## Exercise 11

+Use a flatMap operation to count the number of times the word "the" occurs in the title of any movie (ignore case).

+## Exercise 12

+Use a single reduce operation to obtain the longest movie in the collection.

+## Exercise 13

+Write a stream-based expression to create a `Map<String, Integer>` where the key is the title of the movie and the value is its running time.
+Assume movie titles are unique.

+## Exercise 14

+Write a stream-based expression to create a map that group movies by decade.
+For example, all the movies produced in the years 1950-1959 should be accessible using the key `50s`, etc.

+## Exercise 15

+Use the map created in Exercise 14, write a stream-based expression that evaluates to a list of all the movies from the 50s and 60s.

 ---
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a>